sjczu/AIssistant/README.md

 ## How does it work?
 The way it works is very, very simple:
-  -Azure Speech Serivces are used for STT (Speech-To-Text) and TTS (Text-To-Speech) features -OpenAI Completions API is used for actual talking with GPT models
+  - Azure Speech Serivces are used for STT (Speech-To-Text) and TTS (Text-To-Speech) features
+  - OpenAI Completions API is used for actual talking with GPT models

 ## Important variables in the code:
 ### OPENAI_USER_API_KEY // OPENAI_PROJECT_API_KEY